ThomasMertes/seed7/src/read_me.txt

   The X11 library can have the name libX11.so (dynamic library) or libX11.a (static library).
 You need to search for this library (the dynamic library should normally be preferred).
-  After you found it the LFLAGS definition in your makefile must be changed.
-E.g.: If you found libX11.so in '/usr/X11R6/lib' the LFLAGS assignment should be changed from
+  After you found it the LDFLAGS definition in your makefile must be changed.
+E.g.: If you found libX11.so in '/usr/X11R6/lib' the LDFLAGS assignment should be changed from

-    LFLAGS =
+    LDFLAGS =

   to

-    LFLAGS = -L/usr/X11R6/lib
+    LDFLAGS = -L/usr/X11R6/lib

  --- Other errors